Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 1. Introduction

-Ephemeral Diffie-Hellman Over COSE (EDHOC) [I-D.ietf-lake-edhoc] is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
+Ephemeral Diffie-Hellman Over COSE (EDHOC) [RFC9528] is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
 In particular, EDHOC messages can be transported over the Constrained Application Protocol (CoAP) [RFC7252] and used for establishing a Security Context for Object Security for Constrained RESTful Environments (OSCORE) [RFC8613].

 This document details the use of the EDHOC protocol with CoAP and OSCORE, and specifies a number of additional and optional mechanisms.
 These especially include an optimization approach that combines the EDHOC execution with the first OSCORE transaction (see Section 3).
-This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, e.g., when an IoT device gets configured in a network for the first time.
+This allows for a minimum number of two round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, e.g., when an IoT device gets configured in a network for the first time.

 This optimization is desirable, since the number of message exchanges can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.